Usually, you get what you pay for. With MarketMuse Pro you get even more.

 First, it analyzes massive amounts of pages on the topic.
 Then it reconstructs that data into an original article.
 Every draft is unique, and there’s no concern about plagiarism.

 MarketMuse First Draft articles are factually accurate, coherent, and require minimal editing.
 They provide a great starting point for your content, are time-efficient, and cost-effective.

 Ryte uses TF-IDF to power its recommendations.
 Why TF-IDF Doesn’t Solve Your Content and SEO Problem but Feels Like it Does details these disadvantages.
 What we’ll focus on here is how those limitations impact the optimization experience.
 Specifically, they are:

 - Poor Workflow Experience

 For this comparison, we’ll use an official Ryte video showing how to use their product.
-It’s available here if you wish to view it.
 I’ve taken screenshots and timestamps so that we can compare them.

 For comparison, we’re using the same focus topic and existing page in both MarketMuse and Ryte.

 At the 1:07 mark in the video, we see the Ryte content editor with recommendations for a specific keyword/URL combination.

 Lacking comparative data.

 - There’s no content score, so you can’t measure the quality of your content.